xudaiyanzi/ERROR_HANDLER/README.md

     pg_ctl -D /usr/local/var/postgres start

   and

     pg_ctl -D /usr/local/var/postgres stop

   to start and end the post gregre server

   Following the step above, we open the postgres using

     psql postgres

   and install the basebase using

     \i setup.sql

   We need to `\q` to exit the psql before install the tables.

   #### ==>  ==> 1.1.2.2 Install the tables
-  In order to create the tables, we (MAC user) use
+  In order to create the tables, we (MAC user) use:
     psql -f books.psql -U student -d bookshelf

   #### ==>  ==> 1.1.3 Run the flask